betatown/Documents/BetaTownConstitution_v1.3fjs.md

 All cases or controversies exceeding $75,000 shall be by trial by jury.
 All matters below $75,000 shall be subject to determination by an inferior bench trial, or empaneled arbitral proceeding.

-The Supreme Court may, sue sponte, empanel to determine the constitutionality or legality of any law in Beta Town.
+The Supreme Court may, sua sponte, empanel to determine the constitutionality or legality of any law in Beta Town.

 ### Article 6: Financial Matters